There are so many different dogs in the world, and finding the right one will always be a challenge.

 Supplements and Vitamins

-The Yakutian Laika is a large dog which weighs from 50 to 65 pounds on average, which explains why this dog requires a very good diet.
+The Yakutian Laika is a large dog that weighs from 50 to 65 pounds on average, which explains why this dog requires a very good diet.

 However, it should come as no surprise to you if the regular food you are giving to your dog is not fulfilling all its nutritional requirements.